-But, there may be times when Windows cannot format your USB.
-For example, you plug your flash drive into the port of a PC, you right click on the disk icon and select “Format”, but it popped up an error saying “Windows was unable to complete the format”.
+But, there may be times when Windows cannot format your flash drive.
+For example, you plug your drive into the port of a PC, you right click on the disk icon and select “Format”, but it popped up an error saying “Windows was unable to complete the format”.

 Other times you may see this message: “The disk is write protected”…So, what’s wrong?
 Does that mean your USB drive is broken?

 In this article, we are going to show you how to fix this weird Windows not formatting error.
 All you need to do is follow the step-by-step instructions below.

 Typical Errors When USB Can’t Be Formatted on Windows